Model Structures on Commutative Monoids in General Model Categories: Additional Results

+The existence of spaces like $QS = \Omega^\infty \Sigma^\infty S^0$, which has an $E_\infty$-algebra structure but is not a generalized Eilenberg-Mac Lane space, demonstrates that rectification between $E_\infty$ and $Com$ fails for spaces. \end{example}

 The rectification results of \cite{BM07} are phrased so as to apply for very general model categories $\M$, including simplicial sets.
-However, these results do not apply because $Com$ is not a $\Sigma$-cofibrant operad.
+However, these results do not apply to the example above because $Com$ is not a $\Sigma$-cofibrant operad.
 If $\M$ satisfies Harper's hypothesis that all symmetric sequences are projectively cofibrant (e.g. if $\M = Ch(k)$ for $k$ a $\Q$-algebra), then $Com$ is $\Sigma$-cofibrant and so rectification holds.